Pockit review

 How does Pockit work?

-The home screen displays your balance, account number and sort code, as well as options to deposit and transfer money.
-A drop down menu allows you to switch screens, the different options being:
+The home screen displays your balance, account number and sort code, as well as your most recent transactions.
+In the app you will be able to:

-- My cards: Block and unblock your cards, especially helpful if you misplace them.
+• Freeze your cards: Block and unblock your cards, especially helpful if you misplace them.
+You can also replace them if needed.

 Pockit bank transfers

-- Get your wages or benefits paid straight in by your employer or office – simply give them your account details.
+1. Get your wages or benefits paid straight in by your employer or benefits provider– simply give them your account details.
+You can even get your wages or benefits paid a day early for free.

-- Pay in with cash at a post office or one of over 28,000 PayPoint locations across the UK.
+4. Pay in with cash at one of over 27,000 PayPoint locations across the UK.

 If you’re depositing cash, your funds will transfer into your Pockit account instantly.
 It can take up to 30 minutes for this to show on your balance and statement.
 Bank transfers usually take up to 2 hours.
 However, in some circumstances, they can take up to 3 working days.

-In terms of transferring money to someone, Pockit has sped up its transfer process.
-However, it should take around 2 hours for your money to reach the person you’re paying.
+In terms of transferring money to someone, it should take around 2 hours for your money to reach the person you’re paying.
 This is as long as you transfer during normal working hours.

 Can Pockit be used abroad?